Symmetry of hypersurfaces with symmetric boundary: Real analyticity of hypersurfaces in Euclidean space

 \subsection{Morrey's regularity theory}

-In this subsection, we will recall the interior and boundary regularity theory of Morrey \cite{Morrey58-1, Morrey58-2}, which is crucial for us to relax the restriction on the regularity of hypersurfaces considered in our main results.
+To loosen the restriction on the regularity requirement of hypersurfaces considered in our main results, we recall the interior and boundary regularity theory of Morrey \cite{Morrey58-1, Morrey58-2}.
 For the reader's convenience, we will introduce some basic notations before stating Morrey's results.

-Let $\mathcal{D}\subset \mathbb{R}^p$ be a bounded domain, $\bar{\mathcal{D}}$ be its closure and $x=(x_1,\cdots,x_p)\in \mathcal{D}$ .
+Let $\mathcal{D}\subset \mathbb{R}^p$ be a bounded domain, $\bar{\mathcal{D}}$ be its closure and $x=(x_1,\cdots,x_p)\in \mathcal{D}$.
 Consider a system of nonlinear partial differential equations in $u=(u^1,\cdots, u^N): \bar{\mathcal{D}}\to \mathbb{R}^N$,

 This system is called a \emph{real analytic system} if each $\phi_j$ is real analytic for all values of its arguments.
 The linearization of the nonlinear system \eqref{nLS} along $u$ is defined by